xyeeeChen/drone-deploy/README.md

 ### Skip CI

-If commit new changed, but doesn't trigger ci, for example, only modify document.
-We can skip ci by adding [CI SKIP], [ci skip] to commit message.
+If a new change is intended to commit that don't trigger ci, for example, only modify the document.
+We can skip ci by adding [CI SKIP], [ci skip] to commit the message.

 ## More